kyma-incubator/documentation-component/README.md

 render(<App />, document.getElementById("root"));
 ```

-### Custom render engine

-For information on how to write a custom render engine for specific document types, read the [`custom-render-engine.md`](./docs/guidelines/custom-render-engine.md) document.

-### Custom plugin

-For information on how to write a custom plugin for specific document types, read the [`custom-plugin.md`](./docs/guidelines/custom-plugin.md) document.

 ## Development

 > **NOTE:** This repository uses [Lerna](https://github.com/lerna/lerna) for managing local dependencies and better development experience.